Skip to main content

 Income-earning days include any days you spend either occupying or using the asset to:

-• fix any damage to the asset, as long as the damage happened on an income-earning day
+• fix any damage to the asset, if the damage happened on an income-earning day

-• relocate the asset, as long as you're paid to do so.
+• relocate the asset, if you're paid to do so.

 For GST, income-earning days includes all days that you get any money or other reward, no matter the percentage of market rate paid.